Greek Tragedy

 In tragedy myth attains to its most profound content and most expressive form; it raises itself up once more, like a wounded hero, and all its excess of strength, together with the wise calm of the dying, burns in its eyes with a last, mighty gleam.

-Nietzsche argues that tragedy represents the apogee of mythic expression, where Dionysiac music revitalises dying myth before Euripides' rationalism destroys the form from within.
+Nietzsche argues that Greek tragedy represents the apex of mythic expression, the moment at which Dionysiac music revivifies dying myth before its destruction at the hands of rationalist dramaturgy.

 Nietzsche, Friedrich, The Birth of Tragedy, 1872thesis